 There can be several reasons for the silent treatment so let’s have a look at a couple of them.
 The first and most common is they’re using the silent treatment as a form of payback or punishment.
 This often occurs as a response to being disciplined or corrected by the management team for something that is sometimes quite insignificant.
 It’s hard to stop, as it is a skill that we develop when we are toddlers and then go on to perfect later in life with our partners.
 Time is a great healer and you will probably see them back to normal within a couple of days.

-Secondly and the more concerning is that they have become so used to management having no or little interest in their ideas or input that they have little motivation to come forth with new ideas and no longer bother.
-If the management team is heavy in Steel energy they can become so process and system focussed that they see a new idea from the shop floor as a distraction or a threat to progress.
-If the team member is high in Dynamo energy, coming up with new ideas and solutions is one of their greatest assets and putting a lid on them will see them disengage in a heartbeat.
+Secondly and more concerning is that they have become so used to management having no or little interest in their ideas or input that they have little motivation to come forth with new ideas and no longer bother.
+If the management team is heavy in Refining energy they can become so process and system focussed that they see a new idea from the shop floor as a distraction or a threat to progress.
+If the team member is high in Activating energy, coming up with new ideas and solutions is one of their greatest assets and putting a lid on them will see them disengage in a heartbeat.

 Business owners need to master the art of listening, filtering and then utilising ideas from the team as many a business has been propelled forward by an idea that was put forward by a team member.
 Culture and team engagement are an essential element of a successful business and being non-receptive or rejecting outright the team’s ideas is a recipe for high team turnover and growth stagnation.

 Finally, a lack of communication can indicate that a team member is about to leave.
 When people have decided to move on you will often be the last to know.
 They may be negotiating with a prospective employer and trying to fly under the radar as they may feel a little guilty.
 If there has been some sort of confrontation as a trigger for their departure, they will probably just turn up each day and do the minimal required to allay suspicion until they formalise their exit.
 Either way or whatever the reason, we need to address and diagnose it at the earliest.
-Inaction will allow the opportunity for damage and businesses who fails to draw on the ideas and experience of the team is a business that is on life support.
+Inaction will allow the opportunity for damage and businesses that fail to draw on the ideas and experience of the team is a business that is on life support.
 Be aware of the lull before the storm.

 The message I would like to leave you with is to keep your team in flow by understanding their strengths and their challenges and then leverage these for the benefit of the team and the profitability of the business.